ajgrf/stew/README.md

 DESCRIPTION
 ===========

-**stew** is a simple package manager for installing software outside of your distribution's repositories.
+**stew** is a simple source-based package manager for installing software outside of your distribution's repositories.
 It leverages the excellent stow(8) utility to manage software, but alleviates much of the boilerplate you might otherwise need to write if you wanted to automate your stow installations.

 The operations are as follows:

 **-i**

 > Install the specified packages.
-This is the default operation when a valid package name is specified.
+This is the default operation when a package name is specified.

 **-l**